microsoft/vscode-docs/docs/languages/json.md

 ### Package and Project Dependencies

-We also offer IntelliSense for specific value sets such as package and project dependencies in `package.json`, `project.json` and `bower.json`.
+We also offer IntelliSense for specific value sets such as packages and project dependencies in `package.json`, `project.json` and `bower.json`.

 ## Quick Navigation